 What is laryngology?

-Laryngology is a branch of medicine that deals with illnesses and injuries of the larynx, often called the voice box.
-Laryngology also deals with voice disorders and treatments.
-The larynx sits in the neck and houses the vocal cords.
-The larynx is vital in the body's production of sound.
+Laryngology is a subspecialty within otolaryngology (ear, nose, and throat) that deals with illnesses and injuries of the larynx, often called the voice box.
+The voice box sits in the front of the neck and contains the vocal cords.
+The larynx is responsible for sound production and swallowing.
+It is also the entrance to the windpipe, and therefore plays a critical role in the airway.

 What does a laryngologist do?